PantalaLabs/BionicGlove/README.md

 Connection type: Serial

-You can save tour configuration for later tests or just Open.
+You can save your configuration for later tests or just Open.

 Now, a black window should appear with all data sent by the glove.